maohy0/maohy0.github.io/_pages/cv.md

 ======
 * *Scholarship for 4 Consecutive Semesters, Harbin Institute of Technology, Weihai*

-* *3 Commendations，School of Information Science and Technology, Harbin Institute of Technology, Weihai*
+* *3 Commendations, School of Information Science and Technology, Harbin Institute of Technology, Weihai*

 * Nov 2024: 2nd prize, Photoelectric Design Technology Innovation Competition for College Students in Shandong Province